 Bring something that reflects your interests in athletics or dance:

 Do you love your Prom dress?
 Bring it!

 Some accessories are fun, but let’s not go too crazy.

 A quick note: I have been asked if I have a “style closet.”
 While I do have a few items here, I really prefer to photograph my clients with their own clothing and accessories.
+What I do have here is meant to compliment or maybe add a finishing touch to what you bring to your Senior Portrait Session.
 I don’t feel that having your portraits taken with other people’s fashion choices really expresses your individuality, do you?

 Now that you have read this, go get your clothes in order!
 I can’t wait to see what everyone brings this year!